Ignatius-

 “Exactly.
 Where’s the constant hum?
 Or the buzz of mosquitoes and flies?
 You can’t even hear the frogs or the cicadas anymore.”

 “—Enough!”
 Gothalia growled equally irritated.
 A little louder than she should.
 “Let’s just keep moving before that thing comes back!”
 She turned from them and shrieked in small fright when that same monster they had ran from towered over them right behind her.
 Anton and Maximus stared at the monster who they knew was anything but and slowly backed away.
 The monster stepped closer and Gothalia didn’t move.
 Her feet rooted in place.
-Quickly, Anton gripped Maximus’s arm and Gothalia by the back of her collar and vanished into a cloud of blue and black smoke.
+Quickly, Anton gripped Maximus’s arm and Gothalia by the back of her collar and vanished into a cloud of green and black smoke.
 The monster stared at where they had once been before turning his heel and vacating the area.

 “You know, you could at least be a little bit grateful, Max.”
 Anton remarked crawling onto the bank, drenched in water.
 He climbed to his feet and glared at his brother before walking away.
+Holding back a rising shiver as the air rattled his frame.

 “I am.”
 Maximus regarded Gothalia perplexed, “Why is he so mad?”